kenasaolani/kenasaolani/README.md

-- 👋 Hi, I’m @kenasaolani
+- 👋 Hi, I’m @kenasaolani.
-- 👀 I’m interested in java application development
+- 👀 I’m interested in interactive website development.
-- 🌱 I’m currently learning algorithms
+- 🌱 I’m currently learning React.
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to collaborate on any project.
 - 📫 How to reach me email: kenasaolani@gmail.com

 <!---